 Things you can do on a nature walk with kids

+Here are so many great nature walk ideas.
 Going on a nature walk or hike can be as simple as walking around your neighborhood to as complicated as going to a special park or botanical gardens.
 There are so many wonderful things kids can explore and enjoy on a nature walk.
+And so many things to find on a nature walk!
 Here are some:

 - Do a scavenger hunt and pre-plan with a list of things to look for on a nature walk